prasenjitj/image-analyzer-enterprise/docs/API_DOCUMENTATION.md

 Currently, the API does not require authentication for local development.
 For production deployment, implement authentication middleware as needed.

-**API Keys**: The system uses Google Vision API keys internally for image processing.
-Configure these via environment variables.
+**API Keys**: The system uses external AI API endpoints for image processing.
+Configure the endpoint URL via environment variables.

 ## Batch Management API